robhrt7/MCSS/en/index.md

 ### Rules

-It is recommended to use as many as possible unique CSS classes in second layer layout; even if current design doesn't need styling better practice is to assign unique CSS class to it.
+It is recommended to use as many as possible unique CSS classes in second layer layout; even if current design does not need styling, better practice is to assign unique CSS class to it.
 Such handling provides better availability of each separate layout block, what allows easily correct styles, without affecting HTML structure.

 Each module has to be as isolated as possible and to exist as separate, independent item of portal, which interacts with the core / base layer only.